 Also encouraging is that these assessments, whether audits or desktop supply chain assessments, have helped us better understand and better action potential issues at our suppliers' sites including those related to child labour, forced labour, health and safety, freedom of association, the right to collective bargaining, discrimination, disciplinary practices, working hours and remuneration.
-That being said, no major issues have been identified in our supply chain during this past year.
+In FY24, no major issues have been identified in our supply chain through audits, due diligence or Whistleblowing, including no evidence of forced labour, child labour or human trafficking.
+While certain minor findings were identified during audits that required remediation (for instance a blocked exit), these were followed up with appropriate corrective action plans.